 G-III Shareholder Investigation: Submit Your Losses to Johnson Fistel

-/EIN News/ -- SAN DIEGO, Dec.
-30, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP (www.JohnsonFistel.com) is investigating whether G-III Apparel Group, Ltd. (NASDAQ: GIII), any of its executive officers, or others violated securities laws by misrepresenting or failing to timely disclose material, adverse information to investors.
+SAN DIEGO, Dec.
+30, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP (www.JohnsonFistel.com) is investigating whether G-III Apparel Group, Ltd. GIII, any of its executive officers, or others violated securities laws by misrepresenting or failing to timely disclose material, adverse information to investors.
 The investigation focuses on investors' losses and whether they may be recovered under federal securities laws.

 What if I purchased G-III Apparel common stock?
 If you purchased G-III Apparel common stock and suffered significant losses on your investment, join our investigation now: